andreypopp/connect-browserify/README.md

   transforms: [coffeeify],        // transforms to use

-  bundle: function(bundle) {
+  bundle: function(bundle) {      // optional, configure browserify instance
     // configure bundle
     return bundle
   },

+  contentType: 'text/javascript', // optional, Content-type header to use, by
+                                  // default this equals to 'application/javascript'

+  extensions: ['.js', '.coffee'], // to consider non-js files as
+                                  // CommonJS modules

   debug: true,                    // see browserify docs, other options are
-  insertGlobals: true,            // also supported and will be passed to
+  insertGlobals: true             // also supported and will be passed to
-                                  // browserify bundle() calll
+                                  // browserify bundle() call

-  contentType: 'text/javascript', // Content-type header to use, by default
-                                  // this equals to 'application/javascript'

-  extensions: ['.js', '.coffee'], // experimental option of a fork of
-                                  // browserify at andreypopp/node-browserify,
-                                  // allows to consider non-js files as
-                                  // CommonJS modules
   })
 );